-We have a legal duty of confidentiality imposed on us by the Human Fertilisation and Embryology Act 1990.
-All staff adhere to this and information regarding your preserved samples will only be released with your consent.
+The Human Fertilisation and Embryology Act 1990 includes a legal duty of confidentiality regarding your information.
+All staff adhere to this and information regarding your stored samples will only be released with your consent.

 Contact information

 If you have any questions or concerns, please contact any of the following: